SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch3:system_programming_concepts.md

     3. the wrapper function copies the corresponding syscall number to a spicific register

-       > `man 2 syscall` to see the which register is used.
+       > `man 2 syscall` to see the what register are used on a particular arch.

     4. the wrapper function executes a `trap(0x80)` machine instruction, which causes the processor

-       to switch from user mode to kernel mode, and execute the code located in the trap vector
+       to switch from user mode to kernel mode, and execute the code located in the trap vector (interrupt vector)

     5. the kernel invokes the `system_call()(located in the assembler file arch/i386/entry.S)`, this will: